 Led by Recycle BC and in conjunction with 8 other stewards, TSBC funds this very important initiative that supports First Nations interested in starting recycling programs in their communities.
 The program is administered by a dedicated First Nations field service specialist who meets with communities around BC and guides and supports their recycling needs, providing tools and resources.
-Despite challenges due to COVID-19 and weather, the field service specialist was able to visit with 13 communities.
-While no collection events could be held, they are expected to resume in 2022.
-TSBC remains a member of the Indigenous Zero Waste Technical Advisory Group and looks forward to working further with and supporting this group in its efforts.
+Despite ongoing challenges due to COVID-19, the field service specialist was able to engage with 10 Regional Districts, 22 First Nation communities and coordinate 14 community clean ups.
+TSBC remains a member of the Indigenous Zero Waste Technical Advisory Group and looks forward to continuing to work with and support this group in its efforts.